Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 That is food to some.
 Nice if you can get it.

-Having this enourmous source of food was literally a life saver throughout the centuries.
-But don´t think for a second that lowering yourself down those massive cliffs is neither easy or risk free.
-The birds have a paradise in those cliffs, the sea provides food (although with global climate change some species of sea birds are having a rough time as fish change their migratory behaviour) and the cliffs are full of shelves, pillars and crevices perfect for nesting.
+Having this enormous food source was literally a lifesaver throughout the centuries.
+But don´t think for a second that lowering yourself down those massive cliffs is either easy or risk-free.
+The birds have a paradise in those cliffs; the sea provides food (although, with global climate change, some sea bird species are having a rough time as fish change their migratory behavior), and the cliffs are full of shelves, pillars, and crevices perfect for nesting.

 Puffins and flowers.
 How very nice.